Naoki Tatsuta

-Naoki Tatsuta (龍田 直樹 (formerly 竜田 直樹), Tatsuta Naoki) is a Japanese voice actor affiliated with Aoni Production.
+Naoki Tatsuta (龍田 直樹, Tatsuta Naoki) is a Japanese voice actor affiliated with Aoni Production.

-He is most known for the roles of Buta Gorilla (Kiteretsu Daihyakka), Daima Jin (High School!
-Kimengumi), Oolong (Dragon Ball), Dr. Escargon (Kirby: Right Back at Ya!), Ashibe's Father (Shōnen Ashibe), and Scoop-kun (Shūkan Kodomo News) also Capone "Gang" Bege (One Piece).
+He is known for the roles of Buta Gorilla in Kiteretsu Daihyakka, Daima Jin in High School!
+Kimengumi, Oolong in Dragon Ball, Dr. Escargon in Kirby of the Stars, Ashibe's Father in Shōnen Ashibe, Capone "Gang" Bege in One Piece, and Scoop-kun in Shūkan Kodomo News.